‘Snowbird’ (snou-burd); An old person who migrates to Florida for the cold winter months – (being a native Floridian; this is the kindest definition).

 I suppose what I’m getting at is that I’m pretty comfortable sleeping on a river bank or somewhere down a highway – it’s not a big deal…

-Fargo, Ga – after dropping out of the Carolina mountains, Fargo was our first stop for the night, along highway 441 at the top of the Suwannee river.
+Fargo, Ga – after dropping out of the Carolina mountains, we stopped in a pretty much abandoned park along highway 441, at the top of the Suwannee river.
 I love to hear the trains too, they are a part of my family and seemingly a part of everywhere I want to sleep – trains and/or owls…..

 Many miles away the faded horn of a train rippled through the silence of the night – it was nearing; closer and closer..
 The nearby rails hummed then hit a higher octave as the train got really near – then they whined, almost to a ring as the train thundered pass.
 A railroad man could easily describe the vibrations as ‘singing.’
 The rails sang before the train arrived and faded as the train distanced into the night, anyway – I’ve heard the rails ‘sing.’